- Building Department

 Any voter who needs assistance due to a physical disability or an inability to read or write may be given assistance.
 This person must be chosen by the Voter and cannot be an employer, an officer of the voter’s union, or an Agent of the voter’s union.
 At the precinct, two election inspectors representing different political parties will provide assistance if asked.

-How do I file for Planning Commission Approval?
+How do I file for Planning Commission or Administrative Approval?

 What can I do with my property?

-A Master Plan is an official public document that is adopted by the Planning Commission as a policy guide to decisions regarding the physical development of the community.
+The Master Plan for Land Use is an official public document that is adopted by the Planning Commission and used as a policy guide for land use and community development decisions.
 It indicates, in a general way, how the community wants to develop over the next 10 – 20 years.

 What properties are vacant or for sale?